-- Development sessions with Script Pipeline executives to get your concept ready for circulation
+- Extensive development sessions with Script Pipeline to get your concept ready for circulation

 - Assistance in completing a screenplay or TV pilot (optional)

 - Long-term exposure to producers and other companies for potential development

 - Review of additional pitches and material

 For written pitches:

 - A two-sentence logline to a full treatment--entirely up to you on how to best present your idea.
 We do not judge on format, we judge on the idea itself.
 Supplemental materials (illustrations, etc.) are also allowed.
 The best format is usually comprised of a logline, half-page to a page-long summary, and any other notes or comments on the originality of the premise.

-- Please do not send full-length screenplays--summaries ONLY.
-Pitches may be emailed direct or uploaded.
+- Please do not send full-length screenplays--summaries only.

 - Remove your name and contact information from the documents prior to submitting.